Developing algorithms in Computational Biology, Bioinformatics, and Medicine

 The general focus of Dr. Valafar’s current research is the application and transfer of engineering techniques to biological systems.
 In addition, this transfer of information can be reversed to implement efficient optimization and security (immunity) techniques inspired by biological models.
-His specific research is divided into two main categories: Computational Biology and Computational Medicine.
+His specific research is divided into three main categories: Computational Biology, Bio/Health Informatics and Computational Medicine.

 Our specific interest in the area of Computational Biology is the problem of protein folding.
 Current approaches to protein folding are segregated into either experimental or computational means of structure determination.
 While traditional methods of structure determination remain to be the most reliable approaches to characterization of structure and dynamics of biomolecules, they have imposed certain tangible limitations on the whole process of rapid and accurate structure determination.
 On the other hand, the recently emerging approaches to computational structure determination offer a very cost effective means of structure determination while suffering from unconfirmed results.
 Our approach to protein folding is a hybrid approach that uses AI/machine learning techniques along with advanced optimization and is capable of interfacing with traditional experimental data.